 However, that is not to say that more returns don’t come with more risks for the investor when compared with buying properties to rent.
 Such risks can include the property price falling following the purchase due to both market and non-market factors.

 However, Tranio has identified a number of reasons why real estate prices are set to only increase over the forthcoming years.
-These factors which will boost prices in the Catalonian capital’s housing market are:
+These factors which will boost prices for property for sale in Barcelona are: